JetBrains/intellij-sdk-docs/reference_guide/localization_guide.md

 Property values mostly follow MessageFormat rules.

 > **NOTE** Due to historic reasons main menu, toolbar, popup menus and other actions have their mnemonic char prefixed with `\_` (underscore) char while all other mnemonics like those for checkboxes, buttons etc. use `&` (ampersand) sign for the same purpose.
-Moreover one can encounter `&&` (double ampersand) in some places, which denote alternative mnemonic to be used under MacOS X (mnemonics mapped to `U`, `I`, `O`, `N` chars won't work there).
-Generally, use the same mnemonic denotation used in original property value and everything will be OK.
+> Moreover one can encounter `&&` (double ampersand) in some places, which denote alternative mnemonic to be used under MacOS X (mnemonics mapped to `U`, `I`, `O`, `N` chars won't work there).
+> Generally, use the same mnemonic denotation used in the original property value and everything will be OK.

 ## Components Location